Accountability

 How Dr Paul Alsop reviews the quality of his skin cancer work

-• 47% of lesions removed were cancer or pre-cancer
+• 47% were confirmed cancer or pre-cancer

 • 33 melanomas were diagnosed